bazelbuild/bazel-website/browse-and-search-user-guide.md

 click either the **Left** or **Right** button to have the open the commit on the left or right side of the diff.

+<a id="browsing-cross-references"></a>
+### Browsing cross references

+Another way to browse source repositories is through the use of cross references.
+These references appear automatically as hyperlinks within a given source file.

+To make cross references easier to identify, click **Cross References**, located in the upper-right corner.
+This option displays an underline below all cross references in a file.

+Click a cross reference to open the Cross Reference pane.
+This pane contains two sections:

+* A **Definition** section, which lists the file or files that define the reference
+* A **References** section, which lists the files in which the reference also appears

+Both sections display the the name of the file, as well as the line or lines that contains the reference.
+To open a file from the Cross Reference pane, click the line number entry.
+The file appears in a new section of the pane, allowing you to continue to browse the file while keeping the original file in view.

+You can continue to browse cross references using the Cross Reference pane, just
+as you can in the File pane.
+When you do, the pane displays a breadcrumb trail,
+which you can use to navigate between different cross references.

 <a id="search"></a>
 ## Searching for code